NJ - Charlie & Nadine H. v. Christie

-- DCF has met or exceeded the majority of MSA benchmarks to date regarding worker caseloads, and now workers have caseloads that allow them to adequately perform their jobs.
-As of December 2013, 95 percent of permanency caseworkers had caseloads below the national standards.
+- As of December 2013, 95 percent of permanency caseworkers had caseloads below the national standards.
 For intake and adoption workers, 87 percent had caseloads below the national standards.

 - A Child Welfare Training Academy was created, and in 2013, 97 percent of staff members completed the minimum 40 hours of training.

-However, the most recent Monitoring Report released by the Center for Study of Social Policy flags a number of outstanding areas of poor performance:
+However, the Monitoring Report released in July 2014, by the Center for Study of Social Policy flagged a number of outstanding areas of poor performance:

-- The state continues to struggle to ensure timely completion of investigations of abuse.
-Only 63 percent of abuse and neglect investigations are completed in the necessary timeframe, while the goal is 98 percent.
+- The state continued to struggle to ensure timely completion of investigations of abuse.
+Only 63 percent of abuse and neglect investigations were completed in the necessary timeframe, while the goal was 98 percent.

-- Visitation remains an area of concern.
-The percentage of caseworkers who visit children in the required amount of time continues to remain below the target set by the settlement.
-In addition, the state still has not met the standard for required visitation between children and separated siblings and parents with the goal of reunification.
+- Visitation remained an area of concern.
+The percentage of caseworkers who visited children in the required amount of time remained below the target set by the settlement.
+In addition, the state did not meet the standard for required visitation between children and separated siblings and parents with the goal of reunification.

 - Only 74 percent of parents with the goal of reunification had the required amount of face-to-face contact with their caseworker.

-- New Jersey struggles to provide stability in school and in placements for the children.
+- New Jersey struggled to provide stability in school and in placements for children.
 In 2013, 18 percent of children had two or more placements during the first year spent in foster care.
 Moreover, of all children who left care in 2012, 13 percent re-entered care within one year.

-- Nine months after termination of parental rights, only 24 percent of children with a permanency goal of adoption and no adoptive home at the time of termination had been placed in pre-adoptive placements.
+- Nine months after termination of parental rights, only 24 percent of children with a permanency goal of adoption and no adoptive home at the time of termination were placed in pre-adoptive placements.